Addax101/Azure-cli-commands/azure-cli-commands/network-security-groups/create-nsg-rule.md

 ```

 * Replace `myresourcegroup` with the name of the resource group your NSG is in, `mynsg` with the name of your NSG, `mynsg-rule` with the name you want to give your new rule, and customize the rule parameters as necessary.

+> Congratulations!
+You have now created a new rule in your NSG using the CLI.